tatethurston/TwirpScript/README.md

    Or install from a [precompiled binary](https://github.com/protocolbuffers/protobuf/releases).

 1. Add this package to your project:
-   `yarn add twirpscript` or `npm install twirpscript`
+   `npm install twirpscript` or `yarn add twirpscript`

 ## Getting Started

 ### Overview 📖

 1. Define your service in a `.proto` file.
-2. Run `yarn twirpscript` to generate JavaScript or TypeScript code from your `.proto` file.
+2. Run `npx twirpscript` to generate JavaScript or TypeScript code from your `.proto` file.
 This will generate JSON and Protobuf clients, a service interface, and service utilities.
 3. If you only need a client, you're done!
 Use the generated client to make requests to your server.
 4. Implement the generated service interface.
 5. Add your implemented service to your application server's routes.